CARTOS: A Charging-Aware Real-Time Operating System for Intermittent Batteryless Devices: CARTOS Framework

 \subsubsection{Mixed-Preemption Model}

 Recall that processing chains can consist of a mixture of peripheral and computation tasks.
 Peripheral tasks need to be executed {\em atomically}, especially when the corresponding hardware maintains internal state~\cite{Samoyed2019}.
 To ensure the atomic execution of peripheral tasks, CARTOS schedules peripheral tasks non-preemptively, i.e., once selected for scheduling, it will continue with no preemption from other higher-priority tasks.
 However, this is not enough for atomicity.
 The adaptive scheduler of CARTOS (Sec.~\ref{subsec:adaptive_scheduler}) waits until enough energy is charged to complete the execution of a peripheral task for this period before scheduling that task.
 This guarantees that the system does not turn off at least until the completion of the peripheral task, thereby achieving correctness.
 On the other hand, computational tasks are scheduled preemptively, just like other RTOS, and CARTOS manages their forward progress by JIT checkpointing.
-To summarize, peripheral and computational tasks in CARTOS have the following characteristics: \begin{itemize} \item Peripheral tasks: atomic, non-preemptible (i.e., not suspendable while it is actively executing; unable to JIT checkpoint) \item Computational tasks: non-atomic, preemptible (i.e., suspendable at any time; can be JIT checkpointed) \end{itemize} This mixed-preemption model is the basis for our scheduler presented in the next section.
+To summarize, peripheral and computational tasks in CARTOS have the following characteristics: \begin{itemize} \item Peripheral tasks: atomic, non-preemptible (i.e., not suspendable while it is actively executing; unable to JIT checkpoint) \item Computational tasks: non-atomic, preemptible (i.e., suspendable at any time; can be JIT checkpointed) \end{itemize}

+This mixed-preemption model is the basis for our scheduler presented in the next section.
 The type of a task (atomic or non-atomic) is configurable when the user creates a task.
-For ease of presentation, we will use {\blue non-preemptible,} peripheral and atomic tasks interchangeably.
-The same applies to {\blue preemptible,} computational, and non-atomic tasks.
+For ease of presentation, we will use non-preemptible, peripheral and atomic tasks interchangeably.
+The same applies to preemptible, computational, and non-atomic tasks.